SYBR Gold

 SYBR Gold is more sensitive than ethidium bromide, SYBR Green I, and SYBR Green II for detecting various types of nucleic acids.
 SYBR Gold's superior sensitivity is due to the high fluorescence quantum yield of the dye-nucleic acid complexes (~0.6-0.7) and the dye's large fluorescence enhancement upon binding to nucleic acids (~1000-fold).
-SYBR Gold can detect as little as 25 pg of DNA which makes it >10-fold more sensitive than ethidium bromide for detecting nucleic acids in denaturing urea, gyoxal, and formaldehyde gels, even with 300 nm transillumination.
+SYBR Gold can detect as little as 25 pg of DNA which makes it >10-fold more sensitive than ethidium bromide for detecting nucleic acids in denaturing urea, glyoxal, and formaldehyde gels, even with 300 nm transillumination.

 Fluorescence properties

 SYBR Gold has two fluorescence excitation maxima when bound to DNA, one centered at ~300 nm and one at ~495 nm, and a single emission maximum at ~537 nm.
 SYBR Gold exhibits improved DNA cloning efficiency compared to others dyes of the SYBR family because it can be excited with blue light transillumination, which does not cause DNA damage.
 The fluorescence intensity increases linearly with the number of SYBR Gold molecules bound to DNA up to dye concentrations of ~ 2.5 μM, where quenching and inner filter effects become relevant.
 For dye concentrations ≤ 2.5 μM the fluorescence intensity as a function of the DNA concentration is well described by a global binding model for dye concentrations.